 For example, the colour palette for "PS Regenerat black" ranges from anthracite to black and for "PS Regenerat white" from a yellowish to a bright white.
 There is therefore no guarantee of colour accuracy.

-Recycled materials can be less reliable to process than virgin material.
-This is because recyclates can come from a variety of sources and have different compositions from batch to batch.
+Recycled materials can be less reliable to process than virgin materials.
+This is because recycled materials can come from a wide variety of sources and vary in composition from batch to batch.
 This can lead to variations in material properties, such as melting point, flow behaviour and mechanical properties.

-During the recycling process, materials may be subject to some degradation, especially if they have been recycled several times.
-This degradation can lead to a deterioration in material properties.
+During the recycling process, materials may undergo a certain degree of degradation, particularly if they have been recycled several times.
+This degradation can lead to a deterioration in the material’s properties.
+Typical consequences include:

-Due to the differences in material composition and quality, different processing parameters may be required to process recyclates effectively.
-This includes changes to the processing temperature, speed or compressed air.
+Due to differences in material composition and quality, different processing parameters may be required to process recycled materials effectively.
+This includes changes to

-As a result of the changing parameters for recycled material, recycled material may have a higher reject rate and longer cycle times compared to new material in order to achieve a similar quality.
-Chipping of the milling edge is also a more or less common problem with recycled material, depending on the quality of the material.
+Due to the varying parameters involved with recycled material, recycled products may, in some cases, result in a higher reject rate and longer cycle times compared to virgin material in order to achieve a similar level of quality.
+Furthermore, chipping of the milled edge is a problem that occurs to a greater or lesser extent with recycled material, depending on the quality of the material.

 Due to the variety of raw materials used, there is no guarantee for the surface quality of the deep-drawn part.